Pediatric Radiology Fellowship Program

 On Call Responsibilities

-The Fellow will take call at a staff level in general radiology, pediatric radiology and pediatric fluoroscopy at the University of Alberta Hospital site.
+The Fellow will take call in pediatric radiology at the University of Alberta Hospital site.
 There is a radiology resident in house who reports the CT imaging on call in the evening, and the fellow is available to supervise the resident.
 Evening call can be done from home, whereas the day time call on the weekend is in house.
 The bulk of the day time on call is plain film radiography and involves checking emergency films reported by the resident and intensive care/general inpatient plain film radiography.
-The Fellow is expected to start taking call two months after arrival and will be on-call for a total of 8 weeks in the remaining 10-month period.
+The Fellow is expected to start taking call 2 - 3 months after arrival and will be on-call for a total of 8 weeks in the remaining 10-month period.
 This is to include one long holiday weekend.

 Education/Teaching